Did Michael Jordan have the flu in the 'Flu Game'?

 Another more extravagant explanation for Jordan's flu-like symptoms: They were simply the symptoms of a hangover.
 That "theory,quot; comes from Jalen Rose, who allegedly told that story at a college party in Bloomington, Indiana, after watching a game between Michigan and Indiana.

-This is the most unlikely of the three explanations, although, as "The Last Dance,quot; reminds us, Jordan was not afraid to mix things up before games.
-(Remember when he went to Atlantic City before Game 2 of the 1993 Eastern Conference Finals with his team down 1-0 against the Knicks)?
+This is the most unlikely of the three explanations, although, as "The Last Dance,quot; has reminded us, Jordan was not afraid to mix things up before games.
+(Remember when he went to Atlantic City before Game 2 of the 1993 Eastern Conference Finals with his team down 1-0 against the Knicks?)

 Regardless of the cause of Jordan's symptoms, one thing is certain: He suffered a lot in that game, but not as much as he made the Jazz suffer.